a2life/shogi-board/readme.md

 <code>npm run serve </code> to server built project

 ### todos
 - To add file parameter to fetch kifu file.
-The current setup requires shogi data is already avaialble in loaded javascript object array.
+The current setup requires shogi data is already available in loaded javascript object array.
 Javascript to request file upload then render it after the data receipt is a different animal.This will introduce async operation and I currently have zero use case for this scenario,  so just maybe.
 - BookMarking:  Kif format document specifies & as 'bookmark' token.
 I have not seen this used in any kifu that I have encountered but this will be very useful to bookmark any points in branched move. current 'startAt' parameter will only work in main branch position.

 ## Guide

-This is a TypeScript / Preact  project with vitejs as a bundler to display shogiboard on webpages.
+This is a TypeScript / Preact  project with ViteJs as a bundler to display shogi board on webpages.
-Intended usage is to display shogiboard for explaining game of shogi piece movement and stragety.
+Intended usage is to display shogi board for explaining game of shogi piece movement and strategy.

 This application is not intended to be used to play shogi.
 The purpose of this application is to display recorded Shogi movements.
 <ol>